vkbo/novelWriter/docs/source/index.rst

 Any operating system that can run Python 3 and has the Qt 5 libraries should be able to run novelWriter.
-It runs fine on Linux, Windows and macOS, and users have tested it on other platforms too. novelWriter can be run directly from the Python source, installed from the pip tool.
+It runs fine on Linux, Windows and macOS, and users have tested it on other platforms too. novelWriter can be run directly from the Python source, or installed from packages or the pip tool.
 See :ref:`a_started` for more details.

 .. note::
    Version 1.5 introduced a few changes that will require you to make a few minor modifications to